 A highlight of the collection is the Ardabil Carpet, said to be the oldest and largest carpet in the world.

 Art Jameel and the V&A also collaborate on the Jameel Prize, dedicated to recognising contemporary artists and designers who explore traditional Islamic influences through contemporary art.
 Every two years, shortlisted practitioners are featured in a touring exhibition.
-The Jameel Prize 5 opens at the V&A Museum, London, from June 28 to November 25, 2018 and is free and open to the public.
+The Jameel Prize 5 concluded at the V&A Museum, London, on November 25, 2018.